-American Garbage, Tom Sanford, archival pigment print, approx. 20 x 17 inches,
+Lil Wayne, Tom Sanford, archival pigment print, approx. 22 x 17 inches,

-NOWhere Limited is pleased to announce the exclusive release of a new, signed and numbered archival pigment print edition by Tom Sanford: American Garbage
+NOWhere Limited is pleased to announce the exclusive release of a new, signed and numbered archival pigment print edition by Tom Sanford: Lil Wayne

 ABOUT THE PRINT:

-This high resolution archival pigment print measures approximately 20 x 17 inches.
-The artist’s signed and numbered edition of 15 is printed on acid free paper and is priced at $100 USD per copy, plus shipping.
+This high resolution archival pigment print measures approximately 22 x 17 inches.
+The signed and numbered edition of 10 is printed on acid free paper and is priced at $100 USD per copy, plus shipping.
 A printer’s proof edition is also available: here It is limited to just 10 copies and is priced at $250 USD.

 ABOUT THE IMAGE: